 Benefits of a non-heated yin practice at Vinayam include:

 - regulating energy levels in the body

 - calming and balancing the mind and body

 - increasing mobility, especially in the joints and hips

-Releasing tension from the fascia is important not only for movement, stamina and flexibility, but also achieving greater relaxation.
-Once you get into a regular practice, you are able to sit still longer for meditation and find the practice of meditating more rewarding and calming.
+Releasing tension from the fascia is important not only for movement, stamina and flexibility, but also for achieving greater relaxation.
+Once you get into a regular practice, you are able to sit still longer for meditation, and you will find the practice of meditating more rewarding and calming.
 Our instructors will be with you every step of the way to ensure that you are getting the most out of your gentle yoga class.